The U.S. loses $2 billion worth of natural gas every year.

 That's through leaks and intentional releases of methane – the main component of natural gas and a potent climate pollutant – throughout the oil and gas system.

 On federal and tribal lands alone, oil and gas companies waste more than $330 million of natural gas annually that could heat homes, power vehicles or generate electricity.

 In 2016, the Environmental Protection Agency and the Bureau of Land Management finalized rules that regulate methane emissions from the country's top source of methane, the oil and gas industry.

 Both sets of rules require companies to use cost-effective practices to find and fix leaks, among other steps to keep methane and other pollution out of our air.

 Lawmakers unsuccessfully tried to use an obscure law called the Congressional Review Act to dismantle the BLM rules and prevent similar common-sense policies in the future.

-We're fighting to make sure the EPA and BLM rules stay in place, despite attacks from the Trump administration.
+We're fighting to defend the EPA and BLM rules from attacks by the Trump administration.

 Targeting methane in more ways

 We're also pioneering better ways to find leaks and encouraging cost-effective ways to contain them.

 - Through a partnership, Google Street View cars are mapping methane leaks in cities across the country.